 Important Reminder: This information is only intended to provide guidance, not a definitive medical advice.
 Please consult dermatologist NYC about your specific condition.
 Only a trained, experienced board certified dermatology doctor or pediatric dermatologist can determine an accurate diagnosis and proper treatment.

 Do you have any questions about Eczema Treatment?
-Would like to schedule an appointment with an internationally recognized, best rated Dermatologist in NYC, Dr. Susan Bard of Manhattan Dermatology Specialists, please contact our Midtown NYC or Upper East Side NYC office for consultation with New York dermatologist.
+Would you like to schedule an appointment with an internationally recognized, best rated Dermatologist in NYC, Dr. Susan Bard of Manhattan Dermatology?
+Please contact our Midtown NYC or Upper East Side NYC office for consultation with New York dermatologist.